Most retailers are updating or extending their returns policies while stores are closed.

 - Made to order - if an item has been made to order or personalised, it's very unlikely that you'll be able to return it.

 Depending on a retailer’s returns policy some will only exchange or give you a credit note, while others will give you a refund.
 But all shops usually require a few key things.

-- A receipt Always keep your receipt and take it with you.
+- A receipt - always keep your receipt and take it with you.
 If you’re buying a gift for someone else, ask for a gift receipt so that they can change it themselves.

-- The card you paid with If you paid for an item on a debit or credit card, take it with you when you return the item.
+- The card you paid with - if you paid for an item on a debit or credit card, take it with you when you return the item.
 This is especially important if you want a refund as its often credited to the card you paid with.

-- The original packaging We’ve said it already, but don’t underestimate the importance of taking the item’s original packaging with you.
+- The original packaging - we’ve said it already, but don’t underestimate the importance of taking the item’s original packaging with you.
 Even down to the pesky cable ties.

-If you simply change your mind, the retailer has no legal obligation to give you you money back, should you return an item without a receipt.
+If you simply change your mind, the retailer has no legal obligation to give you your money back, should you return an item without a receipt.
 However, many stores will offer an exchange or credit note, so its always worth asking.